DSrijon01/AppiumQA-Automation/README.md

 - Port Kill 4723
 - Desire Capabilities appPackage || appWaitActivity
 - Find Element By Class Name
+- Mark Test Run Ordering using pytest-ordering package (Deprecated)
+- Pytest Rerun Command python -m pytest test_Pytest_rerun.py

 ## :question: FYI
 - Use a different Capabilities for Responsive Automation
 - Use test_Example.py Naming Conventions inorder to run pytest based test scripts
+- Use the -m path command given in the [Installation Section] or [Issues I Faced Section] to use it for pytest reruns

 ##  :page_facing_up: Resources